tsingke/AGOA/README.md

 ```
 ## 5. Acknowledgements

-**We would like to express our sincere gratitude to the anonymous reviewers for taking the time to review our paper.** This work is supported by the National Natural Science Foundation of China (No. 62006144) and the Taishan Scholar Project of Shandong, China (No.ts20190924).
+**We would like to express our sincere gratitude to editors and the anonymous reviewers for taking the time to review our paper.** This work is supported by the National Natural Science Foundation of China (Grant Nos.
+62006144,62372279)